 An Audience With Alan Titchmarsh

 Within the beautifully restored Art Deco walls of the Troxy waits a stage bedecked with verdant foliage and pretty flowers.
-Here, for this afternoon only, beloved gardening icon and national treasure Alan Titchmarsh is due to give an exclusive one-off interview to presenter Konnie Huq to an audience made up of hundreds of Saga Possibilities members – many of whom won the chance to be here in a prize draw.
+Here, for this afternoon only, beloved gardening icon and national treasure Alan Titchmarsh is due to give an exclusive one-off interview to presenter Konnie Huq to an audience made up of hundreds of Saga customers – many of whom won the chance to be here in a prize draw.

 The only people not populating the bar are extra lucky – not only did they win the chance to be here in the first place, but they’ve also won a place in the VIP prize draw for an informal opportunity to meet Alan in person, prior to his interview and Q&A session, at a sparkling drinks reception in a private area of the Troxy.
 After chatting with Alan, they’re handed an azalea plant by Konnie in a plant-pot signed by Alan, before enjoying an opportunity to have their photo taken with the man himself.